The US has now lifted its 20-month travel ban on non-essential visitors - by allowing in fully vaccinated tourists from countries including the UK.

 On Friday 17 September, it was announced that the UK’s green and amber lists would be scrapped from 4 October.

-As of 4 October, the US is on the UK’s “ROW” list, the list of “rest of the world” destinations that are not on the no-go red list, despite UK travellers not being allowed into the US.
+As of 4 October, the US is on the UK’s “ROW” list, the list of “rest of the world” destinations that are not on the no-go red list.

 This means that, when the US opens up to fully vaccinated UK arrivals on 8 November, they will not have to self-isolate on return - but will still have to take a day two test after returning.

-The UK’s rules have already been eased to allow fully jabbed Americans arriving in the country to swerve quarantine.
+The UK’s rules had already been eased in August to allow fully jabbed Americans arriving in the country to swerve quarantine.

 On 28 July, transport secretary Grant Shapps confirmed that from 2 August, travellers who have proof of being vaccinated in the US, with a further two weeks for the jabs to take effect, would be able to avoid quarantine.
 They are now treated the same as people who have been fully jabbed by the NHS when entering the UK from an amber list country, meaning booking a “day two” test to be taken within the two days after arrival.